El Monte, California: 1900s

-21st Century
+Modern

-By 2008 there had been an influx of Asians into El Monte.
-Bang Tran, a resident of Monrovia and a former El Monte resident quoted in the Los Angeles Times, stated that year that there was overpopulation in Alhambra, Monterey Park, and other nearby heavily Asian municipalities; this is why Asians began moving to El Monte.
+The Asian population of El Monte grew significantly between 1980 and 2008, and continued to grow.
+According to a former El Monte resident, this may have been because of overpopulation in Alhambra, Monterey Park, and other nearby heavily Asian municipalities; causing people to move to less densely populated areas like El Monte, where the cities are still accessible by freeway.

 Geography

 El Monte is located at 34°4′24″N 118°1′39″W (34.073276, -118.027491).
 According to the United States Census Bureau, the city has a total area of 9.6 sqmi, of which 9.6 sqmi of it is land and 0.1 sqmi of it (0.89%) is water.

 Climate

 El Monte has a Mediterranean climate (Köppen climate classification Csa).

 Demographics

 The population has increased by more than 40% since the 1970s, with homes replacing the walnut groves for which the city was known.
 There is historically a large Mexican and Latino community in El Monte.